 right time to visit one of Indonesia’s best-kept secrets.

 There is plenty to do and see in Palangkaraya, and it must be one of the friendliest towns in all of Indonesia.
 The city is a melting pot of cultures, including the indigenous Dayak majority and the Banjarese, who established a presence there as traders several centuries ago.
-During the seventies, President Suharto was keen to move people from overpopulated areas of the archipelago to less populated areas like Palangkaraya.
-As a result, many Javanese, Balinese and others moved there.
+During the seventies, President Suharto was keen to move people from overpopulated archipelago areas to less populated areas like Palangkaraya.
+As a result, many Javanese, Balinese, and others moved there.

 Palangkaraya is also a key base for seeing Indonesia’s beautiful endangered orangutans, which can be found in the forest not too far from the city itself.
 You can hire a comfortable private boat and explore the nearby waterways early in the morning.
 You are almost guaranteed to see some of these primates on one of two Islands where they are being prepared to return to the wild.
 Borneo Orangutan Survival Foundation (BOS) also has a very effective program, which you can visit.

 Nearby Sebangau National Park is larger than the Island of Bali.
-It is a wonderful ecological reserve and, you can explore by boat and cruise out to the black water lakes, stay overnight in a Dayak village and even set camera traps with the rangers to track the clouded leopards.
-There is a large wild orangutan population in Sebangau as well and guided treks with rangers can be arranged.
+It is a wonderful ecological reserve, and you can explore by boat and cruise out to the blackwater lakes, stay overnight in a Dayak village, and even set camera traps with the rangers to track the clouded leopards.
+There is also a large wild orangutan population in Sebangau, and guided treks with rangers can be arranged.

 An unforgettable experience is to take a boat cruise on the Rungan River.
 The beautiful, ancient waterways of this area are a true highlight, and cruising along the Wow Borneo boat combines nature with a bit of luxury.
-Wow Borneo is Australian/English owned and operated very professional organisation that has operated for 8 years in the area.
-The boat crew including the very knowledgeable guides make the experience very educational as well as engaging and a lot of fun.
+Wow, Borneo is an Australian/English-owned and operated, very professional organisation that has operated for 8 years in the area.
+The boat crew, including the very knowledgeable guides, make the experience very educational as well as engaging and a lot of fun.
 Most of the boats have cabins, so you can venture deep into the river system and sleep on board.

-For me, though, the most interesting thing about visiting Palangkaraya is the opportunity is to meet and learn from the original inhabitants, the Dayak people.
-With a good local Dayak tour operator and guide it is easy to arrange a trip into one of the Dayak villages, where you will be welcomed like family, as they still have very few visitors.
-You mainly stay in three and four star hotels or homestays, and there is a large variety of good restaurants serving Chinese food as well as traditional Dayak food, which is delicious.
+For me, though, the most interesting thing about visiting Palangkaraya is the opportunity to meet and learn from the original inhabitants, the Dayak people.
+With a good local Dayak tour operator and guide, it is easy to arrange a trip to one of the Dayak villages, where you will be welcomed like family, as they still have very few visitors.
+You mainly stay in three and four-star hotels or homestays, and there is a large variety of good restaurants serving Chinese food and traditional Dayak food, which is delicious.

 An amazing Borneo adventure awaits you.